Letters from Lodi

 Everyone knows that wine glasses properly come with a stem, are crystal clear for visual pleasure, and are curved inward to allow the nose to better enjoy the aromas collecting just below the rim.
 But size and shape also matter.
-Generally speaking, white wines taste best in 12 to 14 ounce glasses in the graceful shape of a tulip.
-But for red wines, you can use the same 12 ounce tulip as you do for whites, but they won't taste nearly as good as in a bigger, 16, 18, or even 22 or 28-ounce glass.
+Generally speaking, white wines taste best in 12 to 14-ounce glasses in the graceful shape of a tulip.
+But for red wines, you can use the same 12-ounce tulip as you do for whites, but they won't taste nearly as good as in a bigger, 16, 18, even 22, or 28-ounce glass.

 Why?
 Red wines, being denser and heavier than white wines, need a larger surface area to create the vapors (through swirling) that increase aromatic qualities.
 And the more aromas you smell, the more flavors you taste on the palate.
 If you doubt it, do a side-by-side comparison — tasting a red in a small glass next to the same in a large glass — at home or in the next fine restaurant you go to.
 I guarantee you'll taste the difference.

-Riedel Crystal was a pioneer of many of these variations of oversized glasses, but you don't have to spend over $15 per glass by crystal specialists such as Riedel, Spiegelau, Ravenscroft or Schott Zwiesel.
-There are plenty of other good sized, economically priced alternatives available online, in many kitchen supply stores and even at your closes Target.
+Riedel Crystal was a pioneer of many of these variations of oversized glasses, but you don't have to spend over $15 per glass on crystal specialists such as Riedel, Spiegelau, Ravenscroft, or Schott Zwiesel.
+There are plenty of other good-sized, economically priced alternatives available online, in many kitchen supply stores, and even at your closes Target.

 Bottom line: Life's too short for lousy wine glasses!